Stuycs-K/project03-final-10-chene-chend0-lina/DEVLOG.md

 Added client handshake and modified to store pid and open a new upstream private pipe(15 minutes) Started implementing play by adding in card decks and writing and reading player moves, and also implemented game actions for the dealer, player, and processing user input.
 (35 minutes)

+### 2024-01-08 - Implemented headers/flags in downstream private pipe and fixed game logic
+Fixed messages on server end.
+(2 minutes).
+In class, discussed how client knows what to read and do from server, implemented pipe headers for client, and fixed logic of checking total value of player's cards.
+(30 minutes).

+At home, changed flags, client reads int instead.
+Updated play() to send flags when before sending cards and changed order of assigning values to be able to send card_node to client.
+Also fixed wrong sizeof() when card_nodes to client.
+Also implemented dealer hitting cards until total value reaches 17 and begain implementing results and blackjack status.
+(1 hour)
 ## Player 2 -- David Chen

 ### 2024-01-06 - Beginning layouts